dludemann/tma-cc/content/bumble/bumble-fake-profiles.md

 <p>If you have any additional comments for red flags you&rsquo;ve seen on their profile (or screenshots), you can add this here.</p>
 <h3>4.
 Tap &ldquo;Submit Report&rdquo; Once You Are Satisfied With Your Claim</h3>
 <p>Submitting will then send the report to the human moderation team, who will investigate and take action.
 If they need any further information, they&rsquo;ll email you.</p>
-<h2>How to Report a Fake Bumble Profile That You Have Matched &amp; Started a Conversation With</h2>
+<h2 id="how-to-report-a-fake-bumble-profile-that-you-have-matched-&amp;-started-a-conversation-with"><a href="#how-to-report-a-fake-bumble-profile-that-you-have-matched-&amp;-started-a-conversation-with">How to Report a Fake Bumble Profile That You Have Matched &amp; Started a Conversation With</a></h2>
 <p>If you have started chatting with a user and then suspect that they may not be who they say they are, it&rsquo;s just as easy to block and report them.</p>
 <h3>1.
 In the Conversation Window, Tap the Three Dots in the Top Right-Hand Corner</h3>
 <p>This will start the process to block and report a user.</p>